jacekkopecky/equations/README.md

 - let kid write, remember it in local storage
 - let overview allow the user to make a normal level a challenge, if the assignment (n) hasn't been attempted yet

+- add tutorial levels that don't get randomly selected when we're above this level, and get played before the first challenge of a given level, and any level has a link to its tutorial level

+- look at attempt counts in history, look at times

 ### Levels